 College of Science & Engineering

-- Research in the area of recommender systems focuses on the design and development of algorithms to improve the quality of recommendations served to a user of the system.
-After thoroughly exploring several large-scale datasets, these researchers have identified certain fundamental characteristics that affect the performance of existing recommendation schemes.
-This has led to the development of new methods for Top-N recommendation methods that outperform the state-of-the-art while also being efficient and readily applicable in large-scale settings.
-The group intends to push Top-N recommendation performance even further by considering new and efficient personalized models as well as to extend their methods to take into account meta-information of the items.
-Further, they will explore the utility of the user-item interaction graphs to further improve recommendation quality.
+- In recommender systems, the researchers focus on designing and developing methods to improve the quality of recommendations served to users of the system.
+After thoroughly exploring large-scale datasets, they have identified certain fundamental characteristics that affect the performance of existing recommendation schemes.
+This has led to the development of new Top-N recommendation methods that outperform the state-of-the-art while also being efficient and readily applicable in large-scale settings.
+In the era of deep learning, the researchers push Top-N recommendation performance even further by leveraging cutting-edge deep learning methods for better user-modeling and item representation learning.